Andrew-J-Seaman/Andrew-J-Seaman.github.io/README.md

 1. Click on green button "Use this Tempalte" -> "Create a new Repo"

-1. Choose a name for your repository
+2. Choose a name for your repository

-1. Important: check 'Include all branches' when creating the repository (because we will need the gh-pages branch to host the website).
+3. Important: check 'Include all branches' when creating the repository (because we will need the gh-pages branch to host the website).

-1. Once your repo is created, remember to update the links to your GitHub repo in _quarto.yml, replacing every instance 'your_name'.
+4. Once your repo is created, remember to update the links to your GitHub repo in _quarto.yml, replacing every instance 'your_name'.

-1. The first time you publish to your repo use this command line string `quarto publish gh-pages` in the vs code terminal.
+5. The first time you publish to your repo use GitHub Desktop and `Commit` all your files then `Push` them.